-This is a really good fried rice!
+This is really good fried rice!
 The kind you have at the Chinese restaurant and wonder why yours never tastes like that.
 Well, this one does!
 And the secret lies in five very simple things as you will find out soon.
-So, let me show you how to make a really delicious batch of Everyday Veg Fried Rice in just 18 minutes!
+So, let me show you how to make a really delicious batch of Veg Fried Rice in just 18 minutes!
+Perfect for eating with Mushroom Ma Po Tofu or Chinese Cashew Chicken.

 Over the years, I have made countless batches of wok-fried rice.
 My fried rice is usually always vegetarian with an occasional batch that has prawns in it.
-And so after years of cooking Veg Fried Rice, I am going to share my tips and tricks to achieving that authentic Chinese restaurant-style fried rice.
+After years of cooking Veg Fried Rice, I am going to share my tips and tricks for achieving that authentic Chinese restaurant-style fried rice.
 Both in the look and taste.

 There are five very important things to remember